endymion/BeachAnalytics/docs/_posts/2016-04-17-15-00-FEDM-data-in-Google-Sheets.md

 ## Problem

 The Florida Department of Emergency Management releases their twice-daily updates as PDF files.
-The data in those files is not easy to analyze, without extracting it into a spreadsheet or a data file.
+The data in those files is not easy to analyze without extracting it into a spreadsheet or a data file.
 I have been pulling numbers by hand out of the PDF files into an Excel spreadsheet for analysis.
 It's time-consuming and it delays my updates, and if I take a day off then the visualizations don't update themselves.

 ## Solution